jiashenggu/note/interview.md

 As a result, I implemented a data validation and versioning system.
 Now, before any training run, we run a pre-flight check that uses content hashes and schema versions to ensure that all data artifacts—from the visual features to the text tokenizers—are perfectly compatible with the specific model checkpoint we are training.
 This has become a standard, mandatory step in our pipeline and has prevented this entire class of subtle, expensive bugs from recurring.

+## Compensation expectation (≈ 20 seconds)

+What matters most is the scope of the problems I can solve and the caliber of the team.

 # Questions Should Ask
 ## balance real data and simulated data